josephfrazier/prettier_d/README.md

 * `--pkg-conf`: Read prettier configuration from `.prettierrc`, `package.json`, or `.editorconfig`
 * `--json`: Format JSON with [json-stable-stringify] and [json-align]
-* `--keep-indentation`: Preserve the indentation of the first line
 * `--fallback`: Return original input if it cannot be parsed (useful for editor integrations)
 * `--local-only`: Force `./node_modules/prettier` to be used